Arkansas Highway 20: Route description

-AR 20 begins near Lambrook facing south at County Route 622 when the route turns due east.
+Highway 20 begins at Phillips CR 622 at Lambrook and runs east.
 After the highway passes the Lambrook post office, the route serves as the southern terminus for Highway 318 and turns southeast toward Elaine.
-The city brings a junction with Highway 44, after which AR 20 becomes a minor state highway winding along the Mississippi River.
-The route passes through the unincorporated community of Modoc before forming its only spur route.
+The city brings a junction with Highway 44, after which Highway 20 becomes a minor state highway winding along the Mississippi River.
+The route passes through the unincorporated community of Modoc before meeting Highway 20S.
 This spur runs due south to the Mississippi River.
-The parent highway AR 20 continues as a two-lane rural route, meeting AR 44 in south Helena-West Helena before terminating at US 49.
+The parent highway Highway 20 continues as a two-lane rural route, meeting Highway 44 in south Helena–West Helena before terminating at US 49.

 Great River Road

-The Great River Road runs on AR 20 from US 49 to AR 44 in the extreme southern part of Helena-West Helena.
-The scenic byway follows AR 44 south to Elaine, when the Great River Road joins with AR 20 westbound.
-The route remains scenic until the junction with AR 318 east of Lambrook.
+The Great River Road runs on Highway 20 from US 49 to Highway 44 in the extreme southern part of Helena–West Helena.
+The scenic byway follows Highway 44 south to Elaine, when the Great River Road joins with Highway 20 westbound.
+The route remains scenic until the junction with Highway 318 east of Lambrook.